Sangkhla Buri district: Geography

-Sangkhla Buri is in the far west of the province, on the Myanmar border.
+Sangkhla Buri is in the far northwest of the province, on the Myanmar border.
 Three Pagodas Pass is the border crossing station to Myanmar.
 A large part of the district is covered by the Khao Laem Reservoir, an artificial lake formed by the Vajiralongkorn Dam on the Khwae Noi River.

+The northern part of the district is in the area of Thung Yai Naresuan (West) Wildlife Sanctuary, which is the largest forest in thailand.

 Neighboring jurisdictions are (from the west clockwise) Tanintharyi Division, Mon State and Kayin State of Myanmar, Umphang district of Tak province, and Thong Pha Phum district of Kanchanaburi.